 - Madran – approximately 500,000 metres of core from deposits in northern New Brunswick, above Latitude 46°30'

 - Fredericton – in excess of 34,000 metres of core, from the Maritimes and Fundy basins (since 1908)

 - Sussex – approximately 140,000 metres of core from deposits in southern New Brunswick, below Latitude 46°30'

 Please check the Core Storage Database (see link on right) if you wish to access available information on diamond drill holes in New Brunswick.

-The Department of Energy and Resource Development maintains a collection of all cores and samples taken from wells drilled under the Oil and Gas Act for the purpose of oil and natural gas exploration, bituminous shale exploration, and underground storage exploration or development in New Brunswick.
+The Department of Natural Resources and Energy Development maintains a collection of all cores and samples taken from wells drilled under the Oil and Gas Act for the purpose of oil and natural gas exploration, bituminous shale exploration, and underground storage exploration or development in New Brunswick.
 Currently, in excess of 34,000 metres of core and cuttings representing 240,000 metres are stored at the facility in Fredericton.
 Please check the Policy for submission procedures and storage guidelines, and for viewing and sampling requirements.
-All submissions must be done using the Drill Core and Well Cuttings Submission form.
+All submissions must be done using the Drill Core and Well Cuttings submission form.